Have you ever heard of the school profile? Did you know it should be included in your child’s college admission packet?

 It’s worth understanding this document and reading the profile with your child to understand more about how admissions officers will view your child’s high school.

-Perhaps now more than ever, with COVID-19 impacting every aspect of school attendance, a thorough picture of how your child’s school dealt with classes, grading, and scheduling is absolutely necessary.
+Perhaps now more than ever, a thorough picture of how your child’s school dealt with classes, grading, and scheduling is absolutely necessary.

 What Is a School Profile?